-Formula Description: The statistical factors used for fund allocation are the number of nursing homes, the number beds in assisted living and nursing homes, and the geographic size of the local program.
+Formula Description: The statistical factors used for fund allocation are the number of nursing homes and assisted living facilities; the number beds in assisted living and nursing homes; and the geographic size of the local program.
 The allocation is recalculated each year.
 This program has maintenance of effort requirements.
 No match is required.